open-telemetry/opamp-spec/specification.md

 #### OpAMPConnectionSettings.headers

 Optional headers to use when connecting.
 Typically used to set access tokens or other authorization headers.
-For HTTP-based protocols the Agent should set these in the request headers.
+For HTTP-based protocols the Client should set these in the request headers.
 For example:
 key="Authorization", Value="Basic YWxhZGRpbjpvcGVuc2VzYW1l".

 #### OpAMPConnectionSettings.certificate

-The Agent should use the offered certificate to connect to the destination from now on.
-If the Agent is able to validate and connect using the offered certificate the Agent SHOULD forget any previous client certificates for this connection.
+The Client should use the offered certificate to connect to the destination from now on.
+If the Client is able to validate and connect using the offered certificate the Client SHOULD forget any previous client certificates for this connection.
 This field is optional: if omitted the client SHOULD NOT use a client-side certificate.
 This field can be used to perform a client certificate revocation/rotation.